nio-blocks/facebook/README.md

 FacebookBlock
 =============

-Polls Facebook for public posts via Graph API v1.0.
+DEPRECATED <This version of the Facebook API no longer exists> Polls Facebook for public posts via Graph API v1.0.

 Properties